thomasWeise/aitoa/book/metaheuristics/hillClimbing/README.md

 Here, the idea is that we will perform at least one iteration of the loop (*point&nbsp;5*).
 If we would do exactly one iteration, then we would pick two indices&nbsp;$i$ and&nbsp;$j$ where different job-ids are stored, as&nbsp;$l$ must be different from&nbsp;$f$ (*point&nbsp;c* and&nbsp;*d*).
 We would then swap the jobs at these indices (*points&nbsp;f*, *g*, and&nbsp;*7*).
-In the case of exactly one iteration of the main loop, this operator behaves exactly the same as&nbsp;`1swap`.
+In the case of exactly one iteration of the main loop, this operator behaves the same as&nbsp;`1swap`.
 This takes place with a probability of&nbsp;0.5 (*point&nbsp;a*).

-If we do two iterations, i.e., pick `TRUE` the first time we arrive at *point&nbsp;a* and `FALSE` the second time, then we swap three job-ids instead.
+If we do two iterations, i.e., pick `true` the first time we arrive at *point&nbsp;a* and `false` the second time, then we swap three job-ids instead.
 Let us say we picked indices&nbsp;$\alpha$ at *point&nbsp;2*, $\beta$ at *point&nbsp;b*, and&nbsp;$\gamma$ when arriving the second time at&nbsp;*b*.
 We will store the job-id originally stored at index&nbsp;$\beta$ at index&nbsp;$\alpha$, the job originally stored at index&nbsp;$\gamma$ at index&nbsp;$\beta$, and the job-id from index&nbsp;$\gamma$ to index&nbsp;$\alpha$.
 *Condition&nbsp;c* prevents index&nbsp;$\beta$ from referencing the same job-id as index&nbsp;$\alpha$ and index&nbsp;$\gamma$ from referencing the same job-id as what was originally stored at index&nbsp;$\beta$.